The other day, I was talking to my therapist about…

 1. Gaze into a light therapy lamp.
 Have you ever tried one?
 Alex had one when we first moved in together, and at first I dismissed it as new-age-y and weird.
 But then I tried it (you just turn it on for about 15 minutes in the morning) and was shocked by how my mood lightened.
 You can actually feel yourself getting cheerier.
 I swear by it now, more than a decade later.

 2. Take a steaming bath.
 “My winter survival move is filling my bathtub with extremely hot water and lavender Epsom salt,” says my friend Gisela.
-“During the colder months, I take a bath as soon as I walk in from the street just to warm my body — and then another one before bed.”
+“During the colder months, I take a bath as soon as I walk in from the street just to warm my body.”

 3. Get a stack of funny books and movies.
 Pick up essays by Jessi Klein or Samantha Irby, and watch Palm Springs or Plus One, if you haven’t already.
 (Any other suggestions?)
 You could also cuddle with loved ones: “My boys look forward to my reading aloud to them,” says Erin.
 “They change into pajamas, I make hot cocoa and we get under a fuzzy blanket.”